How do you measure your podcast’s success?

 The worst podcast reviews are those that you pay for

-Don’t go the desperate way of paying for a podcast review.
+Don’t go the desperate route by paying for a podcast review.
 You are fooling nobody but yourself.

 You’re not reviewed for the effort of podcasting but for the quality of your podcast